Go to integrated search

 The Federal Trade Commission (FTC) and the Department of Justice (DOJ) have brought enforcement actions against companies accused of using evergreening as an anticompetitive tactic.
 The agencies do not object to valid patents, but they scrutinize conduct that leverages patent rights to delay generic or competitive entry beyond what the patent law itself permits.
 In pharmaceutical cases, regulators focus on whether the company is filing sham continuation applications or manipulating the FDA approval process to delay generic competitors.
 Antitrust liability typically requires evidence that the patent holder engaged in conduct outside the scope of the patent grant itself.

-The Ftc's Approach to Pharmaceutical Patents
+The Ftc'S Approach to Pharmaceutical Patents

 The FTC has challenged evergreening in several high-profile cases, arguing that successive patent filings, combined with aggressive enforcement and reverse-settlement agreements with generic manufacturers, constitute anticompetitive conduct.
 The agency scrutinizes whether the improvements claimed in successive patents would have been obvious to a person skilled in the art.
 When the FTC brings a case, it often argues that the patent holder is using the patent system not to protect genuine innovation but to suppress competition.
 These cases are rarely as clean as the statute suggests; outcomes depend heavily on the specific facts and the judge's view of patent policy.